nadunmanthilaka420-lgtm/agri_scout/README.md

 # agri_scout
-Officially own by Nadun Manthilaka
+Officially own by The Crew of Xcellence